RohanGautam/LynkIt/README.md

 ## What am I trying to do?
 An extension that aids in link selection(links can be small and cluttered) by highlighting all the links around a certain region of the mouse(via a popup maybe?) and lets the user select which link, based on some selection mechanism(currently undecided - eye blinks, cpacitive touch, etc).

-Might be used with mouse-to-joystick concept or standalone.
+Might be used with **mouse-to-joystick** concept ([Now located here!
+It's a thing!](https://github.com/RohanGautam/JoystickMouse)) for more ease of use for users for whom fine mouse control can be an obstacle (due to hand problems like capel syndrome).

 ## Prototype screenshots
 * Using keyboard numpad to navigate into/click links in a given region: